 Let me make this clear.
 Our estate is not merely a collection of fancy houses.
 No, it’s almost like its own little kingdom.
 The main house?
 Massive.
 It’s as if they tried to pack the space of three mansions into one.
 Then there are guesthouses all over the place, each one reflecting the eccentricity of whoever lived in them.
 There are even a couple of greenhouses filled with all sorts of strange exotic plants, probably things you’ve never seen before, a fruit orchard, and, well, a cemetery.
 Because what would the Stormbourne Estate be without keeping your dead relatives nearby?

-Each of us siblings had a little mansion of our own tucked into some corner of the estate.
-Everyone but Alice, that is; she was still stuck in the main house with our parents.
+Each of us siblings had a little mansion of our own hid in some corner of the estate.
+Everyone but Alice, that is.
+She was still stuck in the main house with our parents.
 It was like an individual statement in stone and wood for each sibling’s place.
-As far as our spaces were concerned, we all gathered together when it mattered, such as festivals, special occasions, and so on.
+As far as our spaces were concerned, we all gathered together when it mattered.
+Festivals, special occasions, and so on.
 It was like living in a small town where everyone had their own spot, but we all came together for the big stuff.

 “You swear?”
-I asked, raising an eyebrow.
+I raised an eyebrow.
 She knew better than to mess with me on this.

 “Okay, I swear,” she mumbled, looking up at me with those big blue eyes.

-“Good girl,” I sighed, but couldn’t stop myself from melting at the sight of her little scrunched-up face.
-“Okay, you can tell Uncle Ned.
+“Good girl,” I sighed, but couldn’t stop myself from melting at the sight of her little crumpled-up face.
+“Okay, you can say it to Uncle Ned.
 Only to Uncle Ned.
 And I’ll do whatever you want me to, but only once.
 Deal?”

 Not a soul in my family would let this offer slide by.
 All my siblings pretty much hated that old dude.
 The guy was a walking disaster of bad jokes and constant complaints.
 Personally, I’d wager Mom and Dad secretly joined in, just desperate to keep me from heading into town every evening.

-Alice’s face lit up like a lantern, and she clapped her hands excitedly.
-“Okay, I’ll only say it to Uncle Ned!”
+Alice’s face lit up like a lantern, and she clapped her hands.
+“Okay, only to Uncle Ned!”
 Aeryn, meanwhile, was chuckling in the background.
 She found, no doubt, this whole scene way too amusing.

-I turned to Aeryn and arched an eyebrow.
-“Do you have any idea how I got back to my house last night?”
+I turned to her and arched an eyebrow.
+“Do you know how I got back to my house last night?”

 Aeryn laughed softly once more and shook her head.
-“I have no idea.
+“Not a clue.
 Why don’t you ask Alfred?
 He’s bound to know who dragged your drunken self back to the estate.”

-Alfred was my butler.
+Alfred was my slave… sorry, I mean my butler.
 He handled everything in the house.
 If anyone knew how I got back to my house last night, it would be him.

-Just then, Alice tugged on my sleeve again, bringing me back to reality.
+Just then, Alice tugged on my sleeve again.
 “Bwather, bwather.”

 She looked at me, her little brow furrowed.
-“Why is your hair dark, unlike mine and Sis’s?”
+“Why is your hair dark, unlike mine and Sis’?”
 It wasn’t just them, either.
 The rest of my family all had golden hair too.

 Alice squinted at her, obviously suspicious.
 “Really?”